awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-cfncluster-to-aws-parallelcluster.md

  **AWS ParallelCluster and CfnCluster use different IAM custom policies**

-Custom IAM policies that were previously used for CfnCluster cluster creation cannot be used with AWS ParallelCluster\.
+Custom IAM policies that were previously used for CfnCluster cluster creation can't be used with AWS ParallelCluster\.
 If you require custom policies for AWS ParallelCluster, you must create new ones\.
 See the AWS ParallelCluster guide\.

  **AWS ParallelCluster and CfnCluster use different configuration files**

 The AWS ParallelCluster configuration file resides in the `~/.parallelcluster` folder\.
 The CfnCluster configuration file resides in the `~/.cfncluster` folder\.

-If you want to use an existing CfnCluster configuration file with AWS ParallelCluster, you must:
+If you want to use an existing CfnCluster configuration file with AWS ParallelCluster, then you must complete the following actions:

 1. Move the configuration file from `~/.cfncluster/config` to `~/.parallelcluster/config`\.